Ancient Wisdom for Self-Care and Healing

 Common areas include the kitchen & campfire area (the heart of the Krishna Village), the reading room (with Internet hotspot) and the yoga hall where we gather for classes.

-The latest addition to the Krishna Village accommodation options is the White House - a beautiful rustic Queenslander that has been fully renovated in 2018.
+The latest addition to the Krishna Village accommodation options is the Lotus Pod - a beautiful rustic Queenslander that has been fully renovated in 2018.
 Our newest yoga class room is on the first floor, while underneath we offer 7 retreat rooms with private verandahs.
 Each rooms is equipped with a double bed and available as single occupancy, or double occupancy for couples.
 Bedding is being provided.
 Shared toilet and shower facilities are on the same floor.

 Single, twin share & double rooms in our refurbished shipping containers

 The Krishna Village offers 3 double rooms (1 big bed), 4 twin share rooms (bunk bed) and 11 single rooms in former shipping containers.
 They have been renovated and turned into simple but comfortable accommodation, each with a beautiful wooden verandah, shared by 3 or 4 adjacent rooms.
 Bedding is being provided.

 Set among beautiful mango and lychee trees in our eastern garden, our camp ground can host up to 20 tents and 5 camper vans.
 The area for the vans is equipped with electricity.
 The amenities block is only 50m away.